Created for Greatist by the experts at Healthline. Read more

 - Avoid refined sugar, alcohol, caffeine, spicy food, and nicotine.

 - Ask your doctor about taking vitamin C, beta carotene, and zinc to boost your body’s infection-fighting powers.

 - Urinate before and after sex.

-- Use physical barriers (like a condom) during sex.
+- Use a physical barrier (like a condom) during sex.

-- Keep anything that has touched your anus and has not been thoroughly cleaned, away from your genitals.
+- Keep anything that has touched your anus (and hasn’t been thoroughly cleaned) away from your genitals.

-Expectant moms are especially prone to UTI due to physiological and situational changes that occur during pregnancy.
+Pregnant people are especially prone to UTIs as a result of physiological and situational changes that occur during pregnancy.

-Be mindful of the symptoms and — if you think you might be sick — consult your physician as soon as possible.
-Many women don’t have symptoms though, which is why your routine checkups are so important.
+Be mindful of the symptoms and, if you think you might be sick, talk to your healthcare provider as soon as possible.
+Many people don’t have any symptoms with a UTI, which is why routine checkups are so important.

-Untreated UTI can result in serious illnesses that can impact you and your baby’s health.
+An untreated UTI could lead to a serious illness that could impact your and your baby’s health.
 Fortunately, diagnosis and treatment are readily available.
-Complications from the UTI and treatment are rare.
+Complications from a UTI or its treatment are rare.
 And better still, there are many ways you can minimize your chances of getting a UTI.